• Skip to primary navigation

 • 250 g ricotta cheese

-• 2 tablespoon Greek yogurt heaped
+• 2 tbsp Greek yogurt heaped

-• 1 tablespoon agave nectar or honey
+• 1 tbsp agave nectar or honey

 • Salt